Drugless98/Advent-code-challenge-2024/1/Task_Info.md

-Within each pair, figure out _how far apart_ the two numbers are; you\'ll need to _add up all of those distances_.
+Within each pair, figure out _how far apart_ the two numbers are; you'll need to _add up all of those distances_.
 For example, if you pair up a `3` from the left list with a `7` from the right list, the distance apart is `4`; if you pair up a `9` with a `3`, the distance apart is `6`.